cev-api/Wurst7-CevAPI/README.md

 ### SafeTP
 - Combines Blink, your desired teleport command and a timer into a single function
 - Allows you to teleport without worrying about the movement restrictions during the countdown
+- Safe TPA Here option: Allows you to auto activate blink when a player accepts your TPA Here request and then auto deactivates when they arrive.

 ## What’s changed or improved in this fork?